 The Browser Feature in Visitor Analytics can be found in the Devices menu, and it’s one of the features that helps website owners strategize about UI/UX.

 Why are browsers important?

-The most important part about web browsers is that they transform pages that are delivered using Hypertext Transfer Protocol (HTTP/HTTPS), File Transfer Protocol (FTP), but also from email handlings (mailto:) and web files (file:), into content that otherwise would not be readable by humans.
+The most important thing about web browsers is that they transform pages that are delivered using Hypertext Transfer Protocol (HTTP/HTTPS), File Transfer Protocol (FTP), but also from email handlings (mailto:) and web files (file:), into content that otherwise would not have been readable by humans.

-The first browser was created in 1990 and since then there is a continuous evolution in this field, with more capabilities being progressively added to the browsers.
+The first browser was created in 1990 and since then there has been a continuous evolution in this field, with more capabilities being progressively added to browsers.

-As of the second quarter of 2019, more than half of the World’s population has used a web browser.
+As of the second quarter of this year, more than half of the world’s population has used a web browser.